Kishore-iitr/A-simple-OCR-Pipeline/README.md

 | Neat handwriting           | **86.7%** |   53.3% | 100% |
 | Messy handwriting          | **26.7%** |   14.8% | 100% |

-The VLM section is included in the notebook but requires an `OPENROUTER_API_KEY` and internet access to run.

 ## Bottom Line